CSCfi/csc-user-guide/docs/cloud/index.md

 Pukki is a cloud database service that provides on demand databases with automatic backups and maintenance.
 If you have a CSC-account you should be able to get your first database within 15 minutes and your second database within five.
 If you are doing research, arranging courses or building a new services that needs databases you probably want to check out this service before you start setting up manually your own database.

-If you need a managed database server with backups, choose [Pukki](dbaas/).
+If you need a self-service database with backups, choose [Pukki](dbaas/).

 ### Rahti

-Rahti is a containerisation service based on Red Hat OKD version 3.11.
+Rahti is a containerisation service based on Red Hat OKD.
 It provides application level virtualisation where software applications can run in isolated user spaces without root access.

 If you need an environment to run a containerised software application that does not require root privileges, choose [Rahti](rahti/).